Glencore

 Glencore's ESG record in the corridor region is among the most complex and contested of any corridor actor.
 The company has faced multiple legal proceedings related to its DRC operations, including a 2022 guilty plea to charges of bribery and market manipulation in the United States and United Kingdom, resulting in penalties exceeding $1.5 billion.
 The DRC-related charges involved payments to secure access to mining assets and favourable regulatory treatment — precisely the type of corruption that undermines equitable corridor development.

 Environmental management at Kamoto (KCC) and Mutanda has generated community complaints regarding water quality, air pollution from smelting operations, and tailings management.
 The 2019 acid spill at KCC contaminated water sources used by communities downstream, triggering emergency response and compensation claims that remained unresolved for over a year.
-Our field monitoring documents ongoing environmental concerns at both sites that corporate sustainability reports may understate.
+Public-source review documents ongoing environmental concerns at both sites that corporate sustainability reports may understate.

 Labour practices at Glencore's DRC operations reflect the broader tensions in the corridor mining sector between international standards and local implementation realities.
 The company reports compliance with international labour standards and has achieved Copper Mark certification at some operations.
 However, subcontractor labour conditions, artisanal mining interactions at concession boundaries, and security force conduct remain areas where independent monitoring reveals gaps between corporate policy and ground-level practice.